hblasum/zotero-fs/README.md

 Zotero is a reference manager tool (https://www.zotero.org/).

-This program copies of a zotero.sqlite database to /tmp and mounts that copy as read-only file system.
+This program copies a zotero.sqlite database to /tmp and mounts that copy as read-only file system.
 It uses the FUSE user-space file system.